hazelapondi/FUTURE_DS_01/README.md

-# Data cleaning & EDA (with Python) of the Kaggle Dataset
+# Data cleaning & EDA (with Python) of the Titanic Kaggle Dataset

 * Pandas and NumPy are used for data manipulation and mathematical operations, respectively.